Sanskrit prosody

-Sanskrit prosody or Chandas (छंद) refers to one of the six Vedangas, or limbs of Vedic studies.
+Sanskrit prosody or Chhandas (Sanskrit: छन्दः) refers to one of the six Vedangas, or limbs of Vedic studies.
 It is the study of poetic metres and verse in Sanskrit.
-This field of study was central to the composition of the Vedas, the scriptural canons of Hinduism; in fact, so central that some later Hindu and Buddhist texts refer to the Vedas as Chandas.
+This field of study was central to the composition of the Vedas, the scriptural canons of Hinduism; in fact, so central that some later Hindu and Buddhist texts refer to the Vedas as Chhandas.

-The Chandas, as developed by the Vedic schools, were organized around seven major metres, each with its own rhythm, movements and aesthetics.
+The Chhandas, as developed by the Vedic schools, were organized around seven major metres, each with its own rhythm, movements and aesthetics.
 Sanskrit metres include those based on a fixed number of syllables per verse, and those based on a fixed number of morae per verse.

-Extant ancient manuals on Chandas include Pingala's Chandah Sutra, while an example of a medieval Sanskrit prosody manual is Kedara Bhatta's Vrittaratnakara.
+Extant ancient manuals on Chhandas include Pingala's Chhanda Sutra, while an example of a medieval Sanskrit prosody manual is Kedara Bhatta's Vrittaratnakara.
 (Note: For a review of other Sanskrit prosody texts, see Moriz Winternitz's History of Indian Literature, and HD Velankar's Jayadaman.)
 The most exhaustive compilations of Sanskrit prosody describe over 600 metres.
 This is a substantially larger repertoire than in any other metrical tradition.

 Etymology

-The term Chandas (Sanskrit: छन्दः/छन्दस् chandaḥ/chandas (singular)) means "pleasing, alluring, lovely, delightful or charming", and is based on the root chad which means "esteemed to please, to seem good, feel pleasant and/or something that nourishes, gratifies or is celebrated".
+The term Chhandas (Sanskrit: छन्दः/छन्दस्, IAST: chandaḥ/chandas (singular)) means "pleasing, alluring, lovely, delightful or charming", and is based on the root chad which means "esteemed to please, to seem good, feel pleasant and/or something that nourishes, gratifies or is celebrated".
 The term also refers to "any metrical part of the Vedas or other composition".